dabreese00/clue-solver/README.md

 It also needs better unit tests.
 But I think it works.

+The high-level Game API is probably somewhat stable now.
 For some examples of the API usage, see the tests for the Game class.

 The backend can operate fine without any persistence, but it does implement persistence methods (for the web interface's benefit) using `pickle`.